Skip to content

 Imagen: Ferrari.

-In the central console, there's a panel Ferrari calls a "multigraph": an OLED display surrounded by an anodized aluminum analog needle that changes function according to context (clock, timer, compass, or launch control).
-The needle is real, motor-driven; the graphics behind it change.
-It's one of Newson's most characteristic design gestures, stemming from watchmaking.
+On the center console there is a panel Ferrari calls the "multigraph": an OLED screen surrounded by an anodized aluminum analog needle that changes function depending on context (clock, chronograph, compass, or launch control).
+The needle is real and motor-driven; the graphics behind it change.
+It is one of Newson’s most characteristic design gestures, rooted in watchmaking.

-Powertrain: 4 Motors, 800V, and Structural Battery
+Powertrain: 4 motors, 800V, and a structural battery

 Imagen: Ferrari.